 Transportation is underfunded across the board.
-There is not enough money to build or to maintain needed Active Transportation links, Transit and Rideshare facilities, rolling stock and programs, and most dramatically, not Transportation is underfunded across the board.

-enough for the fabric that binds the system together - the Arterial, Highways and Freeways system.
+There is not enough money to build or to maintain needed Active Transportation links, Transit and Rideshare facilities, rolling stock and programs, and most dramatically, not enough for the fabric that binds the system together - the Arterial, Highways and Freeways system.